alpaka-group/llama/docs/pages/views.rst

 ====

 The view is the main data structure a LLAMA user will work with.
-It takes coordinates in the array and datum domain and returns a reference to a datum in memory which can be read from or written to.
-For easier use, some useful operations such as :cpp:`+=` are overloaded to operate on all datum elements inside the datum domain at once.
+It takes coordinates in the array domain and record dimension and returns a reference to a record in memory which can be read from or written to.
+For easier use, some useful operations such as :cpp:`+=` are overloaded to operate on all record fields inside the record dimension at once.

 .. _label-factory: